Erasure cost of a quantum process: A thermodynamic meaning of the dynamical min-entropy: Erasure and Decoupling

 The intrinsic connection between decoupling and the dynamical min-entropy is also suggested by the following \textit{dual} expressions, see Appendix~\ref{app:proof_channel_entropy} for the proof. \begin{proposition} The min-entropy $S_{\min}[\n]$ of a quantum channel $\n_{A'\to A}$ is

 $\mathcal{V}^\n_{A'\to AE}$ is an isometric extension channel of $\n_{A'\to A}$. \end{proposition} The above proposition illustrates that the dynamical min-entropy is associated with the ability of the channel to preserve the singlet (a maximally entangled state) up to a local operation~\eqref{eq:min-sing} and the ability of its isometric extension channel to keep its output decoupled from the environment (ancilla)~\eqref{eq:min-dec}.
 The dynamical min-entropy is bounded as $-\log\min\{|A'|,|A|\}\leq S_{\min}[\n]\leq \log|A|$ for any quantum channel $\n_{A'\to A}$~\cite{GW21,KRS09}.
-We show that the dynamical min-entropy is continuous, a desirable property of an entropy function; see Appendix~\ref{app:continuity_proof} for the proof. \begin{lemma} The dynamical min-entropy is continuous.
+Moreover, it is uniformly continuous on the space of quantum channels, as we state in the following lemma. \begin{lemma} The dynamical min-entropy is continuous.
 For any two quantum channels $\n_{A'\to A}$ and $\m_{A'\to A}$ that are $\delta$-close, $\frac{1}{2}\Vert\n-\m\Vert_\diamond\le \delta$, we have